LINE Security Bug Bounty Program

 5. Conditions for Participation

-- not reside in a country subject to Japanese or US economic sanctions at the time of reward payment for the Program
+- Not reside in a country subject to Japanese or US economic sanctions, nor be deemed to be an affiliate of a sanctioned company or sanctioned individual at the time of reward payment for the Program

 ||Ability to access private information through an SQL injection attack